Clarion Hotel Helsinki

 Clarion Hotel Helsinki is a hotel in the Jätkäsaari district of Helsinki, Finland, opened on 17 October 2016.
 The building has 16 floors, is 78 m tall and has 425 hotel rooms as well as 15 convention and event rooms.
-The top floor contains a health club, a sauna and a rooftop pool.
+The top floor contains a gym, a sauna and a rooftop pool.
 The building was commissioned by the Norwegian building millionaire Arthur Burchardt.
-The hotel is managed by the Nordic hotel chain Nordic Choice Hotels and is the chain's first hotel in Finland.
-Nordic Choice Hotels is a franchising partner of the international Choice Hotels chain, owned by the Norwegian "hotel magnate" and environmental activist Petter Stordalen.
+The hotel is managed by the Nordic hotel chain Strawberry and is the chain's first hotel in Finland.
+Strawberry is a franchising partner of the international Choice Hotels chain, owned by the Norwegian "hotel magnate" and environmental activist Petter Stordalen.

 Of the two 16-floor towers in the hotel one has an interior decoration with a light Finnish style and the other has one with an international darker style.

 The protected harbour warehouse building designed by Lars Sonck, located next to the building, was renovated into a convention centre.